davidearn/math4mb/software.md

 more systematically.
 Math 4MB is registered with [DataCamp](https://www.datacamp.com/home) so, during the course, you are free to explore all their instructional resources without having to pay a fee.
-If you are unfamiliar with R, the best way to start is probably by taking 4 hours to work through DataCamp's [Introduction to R](https://www.datacamp.com/courses/free-introduction-to-r).
-There are many other ways to learn R using free online resource.
+If you are unfamiliar with R, a very good way to start is to take 4 hours to work through DataCamp's [Introduction to R](https://www.datacamp.com/courses/free-introduction-to-r).
+There are many other ways to learn R using free online resources.
 In particular, Hadley Wickham's [R for Data Science (2e)](https://r4ds.hadley.nz/) is excellent.